 - Misreading lab results

 If you believe that a doctor, nurse, or specialist failed to provide an adequate level of care, resulting in your injury or the death of your loved one, know that you have the right to seek justice.
-At Steele Adams Hosman, our Salt Lake City medical malpractice lawyers are prepared to go up against individual practitioners, as well as hospitals, emergency departments, doctors’ offices, urgent care centers, and other medical facilities.
+At Steele Adams Hosman, our Utah medical malpractice attorneys in Salt Lake City are prepared to go up against individual practitioners, as well as hospitals, emergency departments, doctors’ offices, urgent care centers, and other medical facilities.
 We have recovered millions of dollars in compensation for our clients, and we are ready to fight for the fair recovery you deserve.

 Medical Malpractice Statutes of Limitations in Utah

 Just like other types of personal injury cases, medical malpractice lawsuits in Utah are subject to a statute of limitations.
 The law allows you to file a suit for medical malpractice up to two years from the date of the injury.
 In some cases, however, the victim does not discover the injury right away.
 When this happens, you may have two years from the date on which you discovered the injury or reasonably could have discovered the injury to file your lawsuit.

 It is important to note that Utah also has a maximum time limit when it comes to medical malpractice cases.
 Regardless of extraneous circumstances, you cannot bring a medical malpractice lawsuit if more than four years have passed since the date of injury, even if you did not discover the injury right away.

 - If a foreign object was left in the body during surgery or another procedure, the victim has one year from the date of discovery to file a lawsuit, regardless of how much time has passed since the incident occurred.